 As we go through life, our bodies are constantly undergoing change at a cellular level.
 The details of how your skin changes depends on many factors: Genetics, lifestyle, diet, stress, pollution, sun exposure, and numerous other factors.
 We look at what causes skin changes, and tackle the most commonly seen symptoms in the elderly.

 We all feel the effects of aging, but genetics play a huge role in how and when we see the signs of aging.
-A very recent (and ongoing) study looking at ethnicity, genetics, and aging, has found that some people really are lucky - their appearance can be 10 years younger than their actual age1.
-As we age, we still retain genes that help to combat damage, but they are expressed more weakly, leading to genetic aging.
+A very recent (and ongoing) study looking at ethnicity, genetics, and aging, has found that some people really are lucky – their appearance can be 10 years younger than their actual age.1 As we age, we still retain genes that help combat damage, but they are expressed more weakly, leading to genetic aging.
 Gene expressions that help produce antioxidants begin to decline in their 20s.
 By the 30s, gene expressions related to cell energy decline.
 By the 50s, expressions of cell junction and barrier function decreases.

 Common Skin Concerns

 Although very few skin conditions are specific to age groups, there certainly are tendencies, with acne and teenagers immediately coming to mind.
 Generally, as we age, we become prone to more skin conditions.
-We've looked at the 3 most common skin complaints in the elderly and how best to manage them:
+We’ve looked at the three most common skin complaints in the elderly and how best to manage them:

 - Moisturizers are medicine (without the unpleasant side-effects) for people with dry skin.
 Apply them regularly.

-- Ointments are best, followed by creams, and lastly lotions.
+- Ointments are best, followed by creams, and lastly, lotions.
 The thicker consistency of ointments may turn you off, but they are the most effective.

 - Apply a moisturizer quickly after washing, whether you are bathing, showering, or washing your hands.
-Ideally you want to moisturize while the skin is mildly damp (pat your skin dry rather than rub).
+Ideally, you want to moisturize while the skin is mildly damp (pat your skin dry rather than rub).

 Wrinkles are a natural part of aging.
-The two most important factors that are in play with wrinkle formation are gravity/facial expressions, and sun damage.
-There are a myriad of other factors that play a role as well, such as genetics, medication, smoking, or sometimes simple dehydration.
+The two most important factors in play with wrinkle formation are gravity/facial expressions and sun damage.
+There is a myriad of other factors that play a role as well, such as genetics, medication, smoking, or sometimes simple dehydration.
 Often the first noticeable wrinkles form on the upper face, and these wrinkles are primarily the result of overusing facial muscles.
 Repeated expressions like smiling, frowning, and squinting can cause wrinkling to occur prematurely.
 With age, the ability of the skin to spring back into its original position is reduced.
 Eventually, the lines become fixed in place.